Elisabet Lindgren MD, PhD, Associate professor, Senior scientific advisor

 Education and work affiliations

-Lindgren has a medical degree from Karolinska Institute (KI).
-After seven years of work as a physician she shifted to research to explore and understand causes of disease and health in a larger perspective.
+Lindgren is a licensed physician educated at Karolinska Institute (KI).
+After seven years of work as a hospital-based physician she shifted to research to explore and understand causes of disease and health in a larger perspective.
 After advanced studies in biostatistics and epidemiology at KI, she focused on transdisciplinary research on health effects of global environmental changes, in particular climate change.
 This led to a PhD at Stockholm University (SU).
 Lindgren later became associate professor in sustainability science.
 Lindgren's academic base was Stockholm University 1994-2008 and she was part of the start of the Stockholm Resilience center SRC in 2007.
-She was based at the Karolinska Institute 2009-2013 (Global Health, and Institute of Environmental Medicine).
-During 2014-2018 Lindgren was affiliated with Stockholm Resilience Centre at SU.
+She was based at the Karolinska Institute 2009-2013 (Global Health, and Institute of Environmental Medicine), and was 2014-2018 affiliated again with SRC.

 The last decade and a half has seen Lindgren splitting her time between academic research and scientific advisory work internationally with a focus on the science and policy nexus.
-She has lived part-time in SE Asia for several years.
-In autumn 2015 Lindgren was senior science director of the EAT Initiative.
+She has lived part-time in SE Asia for over a decade.
+In 2015 Lindgren was senior science director of the EAT Initiative/Stordalen Foundation.
 In 2017 she was advisor to the Swedish Institute for Global Health Transformation, SIGHT, part of the Royal Swedish Academy of Sciences.